Interference (novel)

 Interference is a 2019 science fiction novel by American writer and translator Sue Burke.
-It is the second novel of her Semiosis Duology series, the first being Semiosis (2018).
+It is the second novel of her Semiosis Trilogy series, the first being Semiosis (2018).
 Interference was first published in October 2019 in the United States by Tor Books.
 The novel takes place on the planet Pax about 100 years after the events in Semiosis when a new expedition from Earth arrives.

 Plot summary

 About a hundred years after the events in Semiosis, a new expedition to Pax from Earth is launched.
 Contact with the Pax colonists had been lost soon after they landed on the planet.
 On Pax the new arrivals find descendants of the original colonists living side-by-side in a glass city with alien arthropod-like Glassmakers, and Stevland, a sentient rainbow bamboo.
 Stevland oversees a fragile peace between the Pax humans and the Glassmakers.
 The Earthlings, as the new arrivals are called, interfere with this delicate balance, causing divisions in the colony and amongst themselves.

 The Earthlings partake in an expedition with the Pax humans and Glassmakers to explore the plains surrounding the city.
 There they discover colonies of sentient corals who begin infiltrating the city's territory.
 The Earthlings, the Pax humans and the Glassmakers put aside their differences and unite with Stevland to fight the corals.
 Stevland takes remote control of one of the Earthling's heli-planes using their radio network and destroys the corals.

 Once calm is restored to the city, most of the Earthlings return home with specimens of Pax's fauna and flora, including some of Stevland's seeds.
 The seeds are planted on Earth and grow into a young rainbow bamboo named Levanter, who becomes aware of his sentience and soon learns how to exploit it.